stellarashes/gw2-raid-discord-bot/README.md

 You can also create your own file; i.e., creating `x.json` in bosses folder will allow you to use `!start x`.
 This would mean you can easily implement any boss callout timer you want for discord.
 Please note that the times are in seconds, and timeLimit is required.

+# Known issues
+* The longer the bot runs and stays in discord channel, there longer the pause between "3, 2, 1" and "go" becomes.
+I'm not entirely sure what the cause is, other than the underlying library not notifying the bot when the voice has finished talking.
+In my testing this hadn't affected the actual timer, but let me know if someone observes something different

 # Questions / comments?
 Message me at *phoenix.2518*